 Ein Gedi, just aside the Dead Sea in the Judean Desert, not too far from Jerusalem, is one of Israel’s premier hiking spots, featuring spectacular beauty, varied landscapes, and botanical gardens.
 There’s no doubt that Ein Gedi Nature Reserve is one of the most beautiful places in Israel.
 Not too far from Jerusalem, yet it feels worlds away, Ein Gedi is, of course, one of the most popular escape spots for Israelis who take advantage of the reserve, botanical gardens, and the Dead Sea.

 Hiking at Ein Gedi Nature Reserve

 Whilst the Ein Gedi Nature Reserve offers over nine different hiking trails, suitable for everyone from family groups to experienced hikers, and lasting from just half an hour in length to a full day, some of the most popular hiking trails are those which head through Wadi David.

 The following route is split into two, the first section is suitable for all hikers, whilst the second section is a slightly more challenging “moderate” hike.

 The first section of the Wadi David Hike (the ‘lower section’) is a scenic hike from the Wadi David ticket office to David’s Waterfall.
 A circular walk, it’s a pretty walk which is expected to take no longer than one hour to complete.

 The trail is well marked and setting out from the ticket office, you enter the wadi.
 A wadi is a dry river stream in the desert, although here, due to the David Spring, there is water flowing.
 The contrast that the wadi provides in its lush green landscape, compared to the surrounding desert is the first astonishing thing you will notice.
 As you continue, you will soon reach the beautiful David’s Waterfall and the pools in which people will be swimming.
-At this point, either turn back to the start, or continue onto the second section of the hike.
+At this point, either turn back to the start or continue to the second section of the hike.